edwardgunning/FlorenceNightingale/README.md

 ## 2 Nightingale's Lines Diagram

 An aim to create to recreate [this classic bar chart](https://archive.org/details/mortalityofbriti00lond/page/n33/mode/2up).
-I've transcribed the data from  [here](https://archive.org/details/mortalityofbriti00lond/page/12/mode/2up) and uploaded it [here](https://github.com/edwardgunning/FlorenceNightingale/blob/master/EnglishMortalityData.xlsx).
+I've transcribed the data from  [Mortality of the British Army, (1958)](https://archive.org/details/mortalityofbriti00lond/page/12/mode/2up) and uploaded it [here](https://github.com/edwardgunning/FlorenceNightingale/blob/master/EnglishMortalityData.xlsx).

 The code to create the line chart is in [this script](https://github.com/edwardgunning/FlorenceNightingale/blob/master/Lines%20Diagram%20B.R).